 - All films must address issues that pertain to social work education such as aging, human rights, lesbian/gay/ bisexual/transgender issues, and similar areas.
-To ascertain if a film may be a good fit for the festival, consult the list of APM programming Tracks or review the Official Selection for the 2012 CSWE Film Festival.
+To ascertain if a film may be a good fit for the festival, consult the list of APM programming Tracks or review the Official Selection for the CSWE 2013 Virtual Film Festival.

 - Eligible films are those produced after January 1, 2012.